trolleway/OSMTram/README.md

 <!--### Prerequisites -->

 ### Installation in docker (prod)

+This script run in Docker container, witch can be run on any modern OS.

+Install git.
+Here is git submodules, download zip from github will not work.
+See https://github.com/git-guides/install-git

 ```
 git clone  --recurse-submodules https://github.com/trolleway/OSMTram.git
-# here is git submodules, download zip from github will not work
 cd OSMTram
 docker build -t osmtram:1.0 .